h-kok/ToDo-App/README.md

 -   Move count state to Tasks level so all duplicate tasks have correct ID.
 -   Pass task props to AddTask and Task components so that tasks array retains duplicate tasks and re-renders correctly.

+### 07/06/23

+-   Add error handling to fix type issues in Task (id) and AddTask (newArr) components.
+-   Add feature to delete tasks.

 ---